Circle Dances (Kor-dro)

 Thousands of men and women from different countries enjoy Khaita Joyful Dances.
 Some of the dances have similar movements for men and women, while others have significant differences.
-Through all dances women move with elegance and grace, flowing from one movement to another.
-Male movements are more strong and expressive, sometimes with elements of jumping.
+Through all dances, women move with elegance and grace, flowing from one movement to another.
+Male movements are stronger and more expressive, sometimes with elements of jumping.

 Since 2011 Khaita Joyful Dances collection has been filled with over 200 dances, that can be found on our YouTube Chanel “Khaita Joyful Dances”.
 From the easiest to the more complex ones, all of them reflect one main principle: dancing together harmoniously.
 Rhythm guides our steps and we dance together in a unified flow.
 Our joy and deep harmony as well as our mistakes or worries, all represent an offering, the supreme offering that is, the state of integration.